-US Mobile’s Super LTE service runs over Verizon’s network and is expected to offer great performance in New York.
+US Mobile’s Super LTE service runs on Verizon’s network and is expected to offer great performance in New York.
 US Mobile offers a wide variety of plans.
 Most plans come with unlimited minutes and texts, and some plans include unlimited data.

 Example Plan: Unlimited calls & texts with 12GB of data for $20 per month